ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 3 - MariaDB database server.md

 ### Initializer shell script `initdb.sh`

 The Prometheus metrics exporter system you will include in your MariaDB server deployment requires its own user to access certain statistical data from the MariaDB instance.
 You have already configured its name as a variable in the previous `dbnames.properties` file, but you also need to create the user within the MariaDB installation.
-The problem is that MariaDB can only create one user in its initial run, and you need also to create the user Ghost needs to work with its own database.
+The problem is that MariaDB can only create one user in its initial run, but you also have to create the user Ghost needs to work with its own database.

 To solve this conflict, you can use a initializer shell script that creates that extra user you need in the MariaDB database: